-Both 1276 cycles from [31] and 320 cycles from [96] are measurements of Rijndael on the Pentium, so the first and second effects cannot explain the gap.
+Both 1276 cycles from [37] and 320 cycles from [121] are reported to be Rijndael measurements on the Pentium, so the first and second effects cannot explain the gap.
 The easiest explanation is the third effect, although it is easy to imagine some contributions from the fourth and fifth effects.